Dead Men Talking

 took place not long before his murder.
 By 44 B.C. resentment of Caesar

 was already festering among Rome's powerful old aristocratic elite.
+He

-accept a crown, despite adopting many regal trappings.
-In January
+despite adopting many regal trappings.
+In January of that year, Caesar's

-of that year, Caesar's likeness began appearing on Roman coins.
-This
+likeness began appearing on Roman coins.
+This unprecedented, shocking

-unprecedented, shocking use of the image of a living person fueled
+use of the image of a living person fueled suspicions that Caesar, despite

-suspicions that Caesar, despite his protestations, was planning to
+his protestations, was planning to overthrow the republic and declare

-that an illegitimate Egyptian son—by Caesar's lover Cleopatra—would
+his reign royal.
+Rumors swirled that an illegitimate Egyptian son—by

-a group of senators went to Caesar—according to some accounts, to
+aristocracy aghast.
+When a group of senators went to Caesar—according

-placate his ambitions by offering him deification—rather than rising
+to some accounts, to placate his ambitions by offering him deification—rather

-insult that may have sealed his fate.
+a grievous insult that may have sealed his fate.

 Plutarch claimed that Caesar refused to stand for fear of having an epileptic